 Making nutritional choices

 Good food choices contribute to our health and wellbeing as well as enable optimal performance in both physical and mental activities.
-Good food choices are also said to enhance spiritual activities and are emphasised in many religious traditions.
 Our personal food choices are influenced by a variety of basic needs, as shown in Figure 4.4.